Principal Investigator(s): United States Department of Justice. National Institute of Justice

 Unit of Observation: Individual arrestees.

-Universe: All persons arrested and booked on local and state charges (i.e., not federal and out-of-county charges) in any of the 39 ADAM catchment areas in the United States during 2003.
+Universe: All persons arrested and booked on local and state charges (i.e., not federal and out-of-county charges) in any of the 33 ADAM counties in the United States during 2001.

 Data Types: administrative records data, clinical data, medical records, survey data